Sunday, May 04, 2025

 Serves 4

 Kerala style fish curry made with Kodampuli – Malabar Tamarind and Sardines (Mathi Meen).
 Spicy fish curry made with coconut milk.
-Recipe with step by step pictures.

 Total Time: 45 mins